Jibba Jabba

-Jibba Jabba was a British pre-school television series which aired on the children's block Tiny Living on the channel Living TV.
+Jibba Jabba is a British pre-school television series which aired on the children's block Tiny Living on the channel Living TV.

 The series is a computer animation series consisting of 32 five-minute episodes.
 It centers around two friends, 'Mo' and 'Max'.
 In each episode one character approaches a tree-house containing a dressing up box for Mo or Max to become a part of the story told in the episode.
 The stories told would often be a reenactment of a famous fairy tale or rhyme.
 Each episode included audience participation from children, calling out or responding.
 The series was presented and narrated by a puppet called 'Dog', as seen on sister show Tiny and Crew.
 Dog also provided in-vision presentation for the channel's Tiny Living strand.